biocore/emperor/doc/source/examples.rst

 <http://nbviewer.jupyter.org/github/biocore/emperor/blob/new-api/examples/keyboard.ipynb>`_,
 we explore the simplest use-case, visualizing a previously computed principal coordinates analysis matrix.
-For this example, we processed the OTU table using Qiita (to compute a distance matrix and ordinated coordinates), so all we need to do is load the coordinates and metadata.
+For this example, we processed the OTU table using `Qiita <https://qiita.ucsd.edu/>`_ (to compute a distance matrix and ordinated coordinates), so all we need to do is load the coordinates and metadata.
 To plot data, we use the ``Emperor`` constructor.

 Note that, we load the metadata mapping file in such a way that no data types are inferred (this is to guarantee data integrity) however, so as long as your data is in a Pandas ``DataFrame``, you can load it in any way you find the most convenient.
-Additionally, in the line where we call the ``Emperor`` constructor, we specify ``remote=True``, this allows us to share the notebook via `nbviewer <http://nbviewer.jupyter.org>`_, and make the plot interactive.
+Additionally, in the line where we call the ``Emperor`` constructor, we specify ``remote=True``, this allows us to share the notebook via `nbviewer <http://nbviewer.jupyter.org>`_, and make the plot interactive for anyone who accesses the notebook from their browser.

 Distance Metric Browser
 -----------------------